 Another look at the arcade around the dome.
 Photo: Hunter Kerhart - February 2014

-Toward the booth across the refurbished seats.
+Some of the starburst plasterwork outside the dome.
 Photo: Hunter Kerhart - February 2014

-A detail of the starburst plasterwork outside the dome.
+A view revealing more of the painted detail under the booth.
 Photo: Hunter Kerhart - February 2014

-A last view from the top.
-Thanks to Elizabeth Daniels for the photo and Pauline O'Connor for the February 2014 Curbed L.A. article "Inside the New Ace Hotel's Dazzling Old United Artists Theatre" that it appeared with.
+A view from the top at the time of the reopening.
+Thanks to Elizabeth Daniels for the photo, another that once appeared with Pauline O'Connor's February 2014 Curbed L.A. article "Inside the New Ace Hotel's Dazzling Old United Artists Theatre."

 The pages on the United Artists: history | vintage exterior views | recent exterior views | outer lobby | inner lobby | lounges | upper lobby areas | earlier auditorium views | back to top - recent auditorium views | projection | stage and stage basement | other basement areasattic | office building/hotel interior | roof